2degrees/django-wsgi/docs/source/index.rst

 - It's now possible to run code at startup time, in a straight-forward yet extremely flexible fashion, which will also work on development servers if you want it to -- not only when deployed on a production server.
-- You can now stop using a Python module to store your application settings, in order to use an intuitive and widely used mechanism that scales up and scales down.
-It will just work and you won't have to update any other file in your application.
 - It's finally possible to run WSGI middleware in development servers, the same way you may do it on production servers.